 Take a look at your yard.
 Does it slope toward your house or away from it?
 This simple detail, called grading, plays a huge role in where rainwater goes.
 If your yard slopes inward, it essentially funnels water directly toward your foundation.
 This can cause water to pool around your home, saturating the ground and putting immense pressure on your underground pipes.
 Since water always follows the path of least resistance to the lowest point, basement drains are especially vulnerable.
 Poor grading can seriously exacerbate drainage issues, increasing the chances that an overwhelmed sewer system will send water back into your home.

-The Age of Your Plumbing
+Does the Age of Your Plumbing Put You at Risk?

 If you live in an older home, particularly one built before the 1970s, your plumbing system might be working against you.
 The sewer lines in older homes were often made from materials like cast iron or clay, which degrade over time.
 The average home sewer line has a lifespan of about 60 years, so if your home is reaching that age, your pipes might be wearing out.
 Over decades, these pipes can crack, become brittle, or develop misaligned joints, creating perfect spots for debris and tree roots to cause blockages.
 When a heavy storm hits, these already compromised pipes are less equipped to handle the sudden surge of water, making a backup much more likely.